dila1001/contacts-app/README.md

 - Toggles between list and grid view
 - Sorts by name (ascending and descending)
-- Search bar to search by name
+- Search bar to search contacts by name
 - Responsive design
 - Lazy-loading